-Unfortunately it seems like the snowboarder that died today was not an experience backcountry traveler.
-Anytime you leave the confides of a ski resort in search of fresh snow you must always be wearing an avalanche beacon.
+Unfortunately, it seems like the snowboarder that died today was not an experienced backcountry traveler.
+Anytime you leave the confines of a ski resort in search of fresh snow you must always be wearing an avalanche beacon.

 That being said tools alone will not save your life in the backcountry.
 Education is key!

 Our thoughts and prayers go out to the victim’s friends and family and the ski patrol that responded to the scene.